 It is best practice for the provider (MD or APRN) to review a patient’s medical history prior to determining best course of treatment.
 Such assessments may be conducted by the provider or may be completed by an LPN using a standardized review document as noted within protocols or within standing orders that have been created by the facility/agency/office providing IV hydration services.
 Such a standardized review must be signed off by the prescribing provider.
 The LPN may apply standing orders and protocols that have been prescribed.

-No more than three (3) medications may be added to a bag of IV fluids.
-Adding more than three (3) medications is considered compounding and is outside the scope of practice of the registered nurse.
+Please Note: No more than two (2) sterile products may be added to a bag of IV fluids.
+Combining more than three (3) sterile products (*IV fluids are considered a sterile product) is outside the scope of practice of the nurse.
+For additional information regarding the preparation of sterile medications, see USP 797.

 Advisory Opinion Statements Pertinent to IV Hydration